Langhalsdino/Kubernetes-GPU-Guide/README.md

 export KUBECONFIG=$HOME/admin.conf
 ```

-**6.** Install network add-ons so that your pods can communicate with each other.
+**6.** Install network add-on that your pods can communicate with each other.
 Kubernetes 1.6 has some requirements for the network add-on, some of them are:

  + CNI-based networks
  + RBAC support

-This GoogleSheet contains a selection of suitable network add-on.
-[Link to: GoogleSheet Network Add-on comparison](https://docs.google.com/spreadsheets/d/1Nqa6y4J3kEE2wW_wNFSwuAuADAl74vdN6jYGmwXRBv8/edit#gid=0)<br>
+This GoogleSheet contains a selection of suitable network add- on GoogleSheet-Network-Add-on-vergleich .
 I will use wave-works, just because of my personal preference ;)
 ```
 kubectl apply -f https://git.io/weave-kube-1.6
 ```
-**7** You are ready to go, now check that pods that all pods are online to confirm that everything is working ;)
+**5.II** You are ready to go, maybe check your pods to confirm that everything is working ;)
 ```
-kubectl get pods --all-namespaces
+kubectl get pods —all-namespaces
 ```
 **N.** If you want to tear down your master, you will need to reset the master node
 ```